openpnp/openpnp/Developers-Guide.md

 ### IntelliJ IDEA v12+

-Simply import the `openpnp` folder as Maven project.
+Simply import the `openpnp` folder as a Maven project.

 # System Architecture